soulaway/newsearcher/readme.md

-# cassolr
+# newsearcher

-Client example web-app using Apache Cassandra and Apache Solr with Spring and Docker
+Test Sring web-app, searches articles using Apache Cassandra and Apache Solr.

 #how to setup and run